 When our time slot arrived, we joined the queue and the kids were given a ‘journal’ each and their hands were stamped with a star.
 The session started with a ‘fairy’ knocking at the door to let us in, but we were stood in the queue so couldn’t hear this bit.

-Once in, it was clear they’d gone to a lot of effort with the decoration.
+Once inside, it was clear that Ruxley Manor had gone to a lot of effort with the decoration.

 We sat at a toadstool and made fairy wands by sticking stickers and pipe cleaners to wooden wands.
 They both loved this, and they got to keep the wands.

-The next part was meeting the Fairy Godmother.
+The next part of the Pixie Manor experience was meeting the Fairy Godmother.

 The children then had the opportunity to have their picture taken with the Fairy Godmother.
 The prints ranged from £6-10, we ended up buying a glitter frame which came with an extra print for £10.
 (He doesn’t look very happy about it, but he rarely does… I swear he did enjoy it!).